yankeguo-deprecated/snowflake-alt/README.md

 # snowflake

-A lock-free implementation of snowflake algorithm in Golang
+A concurrent-safe lock-free implementation of snowflake algorithm in Golang

 ## Get